Classical Electrodynamics (book)

-Classical Electrodynamics is a textbook about that subject written by theoretical particle and nuclear physicist John David Jackson.
+Classical Electrodynamics is a textbook written by theoretical particle and nuclear physicist John David Jackson.
 The book originated as lecture notes that Jackson prepared for teaching graduate-level electromagnetism first at McGill University and then at the University of Illinois at Urbana-Champaign.
 Intended for graduate students, and often known as Jackson for short, it has been a standard reference on its subject since its first publication in 1962.

 The book is notorious for the difficulty of its problems, and its tendency to treat non-obvious conclusions as self-evident.
 A 2006 survey by the American Physical Society (APS) revealed that 76 out of the 80 U.S. physics departments surveyed require all first-year graduate students to complete a course using the third edition of this book.

 Overview

 Advanced topics treated in the first edition include magnetohydrodynamics, plasma physics, the vector form of Kirchhoff's diffraction theory, special relativity, and radiation emitted by moving and colliding charges.
 Jackson's choice of these topics is aimed at students interested in theoretical physics in general and nuclear and high-energy physics in particular.
-The necessary mathematical methods include vector calculus, ordinary and partial differential equations, Fourier series, and some special functions (the Bessel functions and Legendre polynomials).
+The necessary mathematical methods include vector calculus, ordinary and partial differential equations, Fourier series, Green's function, and some special functions (the Bessel functions and Legendre polynomials).

 In the second edition, some new topics were added, including the Stokes parameters, the Kramers–Kronig dispersion relations, and the Sommerfeld–Brillouin problem.
 The two chapters on special relativity were rewritten entirely, with the basic results of relativistic kinematics being moved to the problems and replaced by a discussion on the electromagnetic Lagrangian.
 Materials on transition and collision radiation and multipole fields were modified.
-117 new problems were added.
+A total of 117 new problems were added.

 While the previous two editions use Gaussian units, the third uses SI units, albeit for the first ten chapters only.
 Jackson wrote that this is in acknowledgement of the fact virtually all undergraduate textbooks on electrodynamics employ SI units and admitted he had "betrayed" an agreement he had with Edward Purcell that they would support each other in the use of Gaussian units.
 In the third edition, some materials, such as those on magnetostatics and electromagnetic induction, were rearranged or rewritten, while others, such as discussions of plasma physics, were eliminated altogether.
 One major addition is the use of numerical techniques.
 More than 110 new problems were added.